-Sacred Games 2: MLA Demands Makers To Remove ‘Saif Throwing Away Kada’ Scene As It Insults Sikhs
+Sacred Games 2: MLA Demands Makers Remove ‘Saif Throwing Away Kada’ Scene As It Insults Sikhs

 He further wrote, "Why was the main character made Sikh if you didn't do any research on the identity of Sikhs & how 5 kakaars including Kada) are quintessential for Sikhs.
 I demand removal of this scene asap or we will take legal action against the production team." - (sic)

 "I urge @PrakashJavdekar Ji to take stern action agnst @NetflixIndia & #SacredGames which disrespects not only Sikh Kakaars but Hindu religion symbology also.
-These people are minting money hurting our religious sentiments which cant be allowed in the name of Freedom of Expression," tweeted Manjinder.
+These people are minting money hurting our religious sentiments which cant be allowed in the name of Freedom of Expression," tweeted Manjinder. - (sic)

 He also shared a video and wrote, "We cannot let Bollywood stars play with our religious faiths & sentiments.
 I warn Anurag Kashyap; he should at least study the scriptures of Sikhs & Hindus before he portrays the characters so negatively in his projects just for entertainment or sensationalisation." - (sic)